IDEX Prep Online class

 Three Day Recession Law

-Class includes quizzes on all topics, a final quiz of 150 questions at the end of class,
+Class includes quizzes on all topics, a final quiz of 150 random questions (which cycle through over 400 questions) and dozens of handouts.

 QUIZZES 75% = pass